This is a typical question you might ask in various projects on Raspberry Pi.

 Create a first table in the database

-Now we have a test database and a test user, we’ll check that everything works fine by creating a first table in the database to use it later in the PHP code.
+Now we have a test database and a test user.
+We’ll confirm that everything works fine by creating a first table in the database to use later in the PHP code.

 If you’re new with these database words, imagine the database as an Excel spreadsheet and a table as a tab in this spreadsheet.
 We’ll store data in this table.